 Well reasoned economics are crucial.

-Free markets through market transparency and carefully regulated ensures market sustainability.
-Market regulation needs to me structured to achieve the common good of the market and the people and nation that market serves.
+Free markets that are transparent and properly regulated ensure market sustainability.
+That’s capitalism.
+Market regulation needs to be structured to achieve the common good of the market and the people and nation that market serves.
 The ability of corporations to hide their debt is not capitalism.
 That’s Corporatism.

 Enabling equality of opportunity and fair competition enhances stability and market performance and productivity.
 Checks and balances ensure that competition and innovation are not squeezed out of the American Dream.